acenet-arc/paraview-introduction/_episodes/03-Basic-filters.md

 ![Split render view vertically button]({{ page.root }}/fig/split-render-view-button.jpg){: width="55%" }

 You will see a second pane that asks you to **Create view**.
-Select **Render View.
+Select **Render View**.
 You will now have two render views in the layout / render view pane:

 ![Split layout initial view]({{ page.root }}/fig/split-layout-initial-view.jpg){: width="85%" }